-The Company's financial instruments are measured and recorded at fair value on a recurring basis, except for non-marketable equity investments in privately-held companies.
+The Company's financial instruments are measured and recorded at fair value on a recurring basis, except for non-marketable equity investments in privatelyheld companies.
 These equity investments are generally accounted for under the measurement alternative, defined as cost, less impairments, adjusted for subsequent observable price changes and are periodically assessed for impairment when events or circumstances indicate that a decline in value may have occurred.

-Fair Value Hierarchy
+Financial Instruments Recorded at Fair Value on a Recurring Basis